LaiMo2020/Corona-Hunter-/README.md

 ## Acknowledgement
 ### BIG THANKS TO:
-- My mentor Seun (Seun Owonikoko) for a great advices and support.
+- My mentor Seun (Seun Owonikoko) for a great advices and support in HTML and CSS.
 - The code institute community on slack for feedback on questions and helpful advices
 - Family members and friends for help with testing and feedback on the page.